asreview/asreview/DEVELOPMENT.md

 flask run --debug
 ```

-Next, open a new command line interface and navigate to `asreview/webapp`.
+Next, open a second command line interface and navigate to `asreview/webapp`.
 Start the local front end application running on a Node server.

 ```sh